Opiliones anatomy

 Opiliones (commonly known as harvestmen) are an order of arachnids and share many common characteristics with other arachnids.
 However, several differences separate harvestmen from other arachnid orders such as spiders.
 The bodies of opiliones are divided into two tagmata (arthropod body regions): the abdomen (opisthosoma) and the cephalothorax (prosoma).
 Unlike spiders, the juncture between the abdomen and cephalothorax is often poorly defined.
 Harvestmen have chelicerae, pedipalps and four pairs of legs.
-Most harvestmen have two eyes, although there are eyeless species.
+Harvestmen were traditionally thought to have two eyes, except in the case of eyeless species.
+Developmental genetic work has shown that living species retain up to six eyes, including one pair of rudimentary median eyes and one pair of rudimentary lateral eyes (homologous to the facetted eyes of insects and horseshoe crabs).

 Prosoma

 The frontal portion of the body contains the main part of the centralized nervous system, the feeding organs, defensive glands, and the legs.
 The upper side is covered by a sclerotized carapace, which is formed by the fused tergites of the six appendage-bearing somites.
 The feeding apparatus is called the stomotheca.
 It is formed by extensions from the pedipalps and the first leg pair.
 The ocularium, an elevated mound placed in the middle of the carapace, usually contains two simple eyes.
 Some species lack eyes.
 The prosoma can be smooth or armed with spines.
 In some members of the suborder Dyspnoi, the eyes are located on projections that form a hood covering the mouthparts.

 On the sides of the prosoma there are defensive glands called ozopores, which in Cyphophthalmi open on the tip of an elevated cone called the ozophore.
 The prosomal muscles attach to the endosternite.
 The endosternite is a horizontal cartilage like sheet of connective tissue that acts as an internal skeleton.
 In some harvestmen (Phalangium, Odiellus and Leiobunum) it contains calcium deposits.
 The endosternite is U-shaped with the arms facing forward and embracing the ganglion above the esophagus.